Rustring/ObsidianMenu/README.md

 ## Project is currently unmaintained

-I don't know how to compile this into a geode mod yet
+I don't know how to compile this into a geode mod yet also I need to know C++ enough to understand what the code does and how it works in order to add more code

 ![Menu screen](/img/screen.jpg)